Exhibitor Terms and Conditions

 - If full Trade Space fees are not received by the due date the site may be offered for resale.

-- All admission Wristbands to be collect from Trade Office at Gate 1 on arrival provided final payment has been received.
+- All admission tickets must be downloaded prior to arriving provided final payment has been received.

 - The UCA&P Committee reserve the right to increase charges as and when required.

-- The Upper Clutha A & P Show will be open to public Friday and Saturday 9th and 10th March 2018.
+- The Upper Clutha A & P Show will be open to public Friday and Saturday 8th and 9th March 2019.

 - The gates will be open to the public from 8.00am to 5.00pm on both days.